-We use Credit Sense as an online service to automatically download and analyse our clients’ bank statements during the loan application process.
+We use Credit Sense as a third party online service to access and analyse your bank transactions.

-This saves our clients having to download the statements and email them to us themselves, and saves us time in handling and analysing them.
+Using Credit Sense saves you from having to download your bank statements and email them to us yourself, plus it saves us time in handling and analysing them.

-Credit Sense is an Australian owned and operated company and is used by a number of Australian and New Zealand lenders to ensure that their assessments of customer transaction histories are consistent, fair, compliant and efficient.
+Credit Sense is an Australian company used by several lenders to ensure their assessments of bank transaction histories are consistent, fair, compliant and efficient.

 Frequently asked questions

-No. Credit Sense will obtain these from your bank and provide them to Good Shepherd NZ.
+Credit Sense gets your bank transactions from your bank and provides them to Good Shepherd NZ.

 Good Shepherd NZ is granted encrypted access to your bank statement transactions through Credit Sense and your Internet banking service provider.

-When you follow the link to the Credit Sense website you will be required to choose your bank, then enter your Internet banking user ID and password.
+When you follow the link to the Credit Sense website you will be required to choose your bank, then enter your Internet banking username and password.

-Credit Sense will download the last 90 days of transaction history and perform an automatic categorisation of your transactions.
+Credit Sense will download the last 90 days of bank transactions and categorise these transactions into a report.

 These will then be securely provided to Good Shepherd NZ.

-If you need to use Credit Sense again, you will need to re-enter your user ID and password.
+If you need to use Credit Sense again, you will need to re-enter your username and password.

 We encourage you to talk to your bank about this if you have any concerns.

-You could also simply change your Internet banking password after using the Credit Sense service
+You could also choose to change your Internet banking password after using the Credit Sense service.

-Your transaction history is encrypted whilst with Credit Sense and delivered to Good Shepherd NZ using secure protocols.
+Your bank transactions are encrypted whilst with Credit Sense and delivered to Good Shepherd NZ using secure protocols.

-Yes of course.
-If we can accurately identify you, a copy of the Credit Sense report is yours.
-Just ask your Good Loans Advisor.
+Once we can accurately identify you, we can provide a copy of your Credit Sense report if you request it.

-Credit Sense only provides your bank statements to us, they do not assess your loan application.
+Credit Sense only provides your bank transactions to us, they do not assess your loan application.